AxisCommunications/axis-aws-kinesis-vsp/README.md

 to run in detached (background) mode.

-## Verify that the Kinesis Video Stream is successfully set up
+## Verify That the Kinesis Video Stream is Successfully Running

 The most straightforward way to verify that the stream from the camera actually reaches Kinesis video streams is to do it from the AWS UI.